lionheart1022/Bet-Game-API-Flask/README.md

  * `password`
  * `facebook_token` - optional
  * `ea_gamertag` - optional, should match the one used on EA Games
+ * `riot_summonerName` - optional, should match the one used on RIOT (League of Legends)
+ * `steam_id` - optional, should be STEAM ID of any kind: either integer ID (32- or 64-bit), STEAM_0:1:abcdef, or link to SteamCommunity portal
+ * `starcraft_uid` - optional, should be a link to user profile either on battle.net or sc2ranks.com
  * `push_token` - device identifier for push notifications - only for login-related methods.
 Can be omitted and provided later with `POST /players/<nick>/pushtoken` endpoint.